akash007ganga/kubernetes/README.md

 	   role: db          ||

    policyTypes:    ------||---------------
    - Ingress   || whether to allow ingress traffic or egress traffic or both (Always look from db-pod perspective).
 Once incoming trafic is allowed,
-   - Egress              || the reply of the traffic(query result) is automatically allowed.
-But db pod can't connect to api-pod because that request originate
+   - Egress    || the reply of the traffic(query result) is automatically allowed. db pod can't connect to api-pod because that request originate
                || from db-pod so requires egress rule while we are creating ingress rule.

    ingress:                ||define the specification of policy.
    - from:                 ||